newrouge/newrouge.github.io/_posts/2021-01-01-Powervision-1.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/recovery.jpg)
 {: refdef}

 Now what is interesting with this mode is that it switches the communication mode on the USB Link port.
-In fact, in nominal working mode, this port uses a proprietary protocol that restrains many actions (I will detail this in a dedicated part), whereas in recovery mode the port exposes a U-Boot shell!
+In fact, in nominal working mode, this port uses a proprietary protocol that restrains many actions ([see Filex Specification in part 2](https://therealunicornsecurity.github.io/Powervision-2/)), whereas in recovery mode the port exposes a U-Boot shell!
 ```bash
 U-Boot> printenv
 bootargs=console=ttyS0,115200 ubi.mtd=linux root=31:4 lpj=598016 quiet